navillanueva/magna/README.md

 2. Run docker container `docker-compose up`
 3. Run `cp .env.example .env` to create your .env file
 4. To migrate the database and sync GraphQL schema run `yarn sync`
+5. To load hardcoded data into the databasa run `yarn db:seed`

 ## Create new Migration with Prisma

 Any prisma file changes will require to run migration to generate SQL migration.
 To do so just run `yarn db:migrate`.
 To apply migration run `yarn db:up`.
-And afterward don't forget to run `yarn db:generate-prisma` to generate GraphQL types based on Prisma schema.
+Finally to run `yarn db:generate-prisma` to generate GraphQL types based on Prisma schema.

 ## Running unit tests